RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

        We will catch that exception here!
     }

 Notice that in line 16 we are catching an ``IOException``.
-In fact we will see later that we can have multiple catch blocks to catch different types of exceptions.
+In fact, we will see later that we can have multiple catch blocks to catch different types of exceptions.
 If we want to be lazy and catch any old exception we can catch an ``Exception`` which is the parent of all exceptions.

-On line 22 we create our array list and give it an initial size of 10.
+On line 22 we create our ``ArrayList`` and give it an initial size of 10.
-Strictly speaking it is not necessary to give the ``ArrayList`` any size.
-It will grow or shrink dynamically as needed just like a list in Python.
+Strictly speaking, it is not necessary to give the ``ArrayList`` any size.
+It will grow or shrink dynamically as needed, just like a list in Python.
 On line 23 we start the first of three loops.
 The for loop on lines 23–25 serves the same purpose as the Python statement ``count = [0]*10``, that is it initializes the first 10 positions in the